awslabs/soci-snapshotter/README.md

 And finally, run podman: `podman pull --storage-opt=additionallayerstore=/var/lib/soci-store/store:ref ubuntu:latest`.

 Quick list of things for me to look at / clean up at some point:
+- Update this README a lil bit.
-- Still requires sudo :-( (fine for our use case for now)
+- Still requires sudo :-( (fine for our use case for now).
 - What's the `diff1` file and why is it being read so much?
+Looks like the stargz-snapshotter doesn't have any special treatment for it either.

-Below is the readme from the SOCI Snapshotter repository at 3b2cc1.
+Below is the readme from the SOCI Snapshotter repository at 0fa2e8c.

 # SOCI Snapshotter